happycube/cxadc-linux3/README.md

 ## Getting started

-Open directory that you wish to install into git pull to pull down the driver into a directory of your choice and use the following:
+Open the directory that you wish to install into git pull to pull down the driver into a directory of your choice and use the following:

 `git clone https://github.com/happycube/cxadc-linux`